LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Public functions are well. . . public, so they can accept any kind of input from anywhere.
 Therefore, it is important to make sure that public functions can actually use the parameters it was given.
 Private functions should also validate their parameters although depending on the context assertions can be used.
-In either case, the principle of creating total functions is prefered where functions can handle any input.
+In either case, the principle of creating total functions is preferred where functions can handle any input.
 This means creating functions that can handle any kind of input.
 It does not matter whether the parameters are valid or invalid the function will handle it accordingly.